About the Legal Service

 - The Commission’s legal representative

-Helping to improve the quality of drafting of Community legislation
+Helping to improve the quality of drafting of EU legislation

 - 1. Role of the Legal Revisers